kajalns/semeval2025-codegen-detection/experiments/ABLATION_TASK_B.md

 ## 5. Overall comparison with classical baseline and ensemble

-For convenience, the main Subtask B dev results are summarized in `experiments/RESULTS_TASK_B.md`.
+For convenience, the main Subtask B validation results are summarized in `experiments/RESULTS_TASK_B.md`.
 In short:

 - TF–IDF + LR (char 3–6g) reaches **0.9113 accuracy / 0.3418 macro F1**.